“Home-made peanut butter as a goodbye present”

 The interview

 Hi Svenja!
-Could you tell us a little bit about what you did on your assignment in Uganda?
+Could you tell us a little bit about what you did on your internship in Uganda?

 Why did you choose Team works! and the AGYO?